 How to Open an Adult Guardianship Case

-If you would like to ask the court to be appointed the guardian over an adult, there are a number of forms you must fill out to open a case.
+If you want to be the guardian over an adult, there are many forms you must fill out to open a case.
 The forms tell the judge about you, anyone who wants to be a co-guardian with you, the person you want to be the guardian over, and why the guardianship is needed.
 Read on for more information about the forms you must complete and how to open a case.

 You can attend a FREE GUARDIANSHIP CLASS where you can learn the basics of guardianship law and the court procedures.
 Classes are available to anyone, regardless of income, and regardless of whether you have an attorney.
 You'll receive a class manual and some great tips to help you represent yourself.
 Visit Free Classes for more information.

 Guardianship cases can be difficult to navigate on your own.
 There are many court rules and requirements you must follow to succeed in a guardianship case.
 If you do not follow the rules and requirements, your case could be delayed or even dismissed!

-Before filing for guardianship, it is very important to read through every article in the Guardianship Overview section of this website so you understand the concepts involved.
+Before filing for guardianship, read through every article in the Guardianship Overview section of this website so you understand the concepts involved.
 The Free Guardianship Class is also a wonderful resource to learn the basics of guardianship law and court procedure.
 If you decide you need legal help, you can find out where to get legal assistance by visiting Lawyers & Legal Help.

 Once you are familiar with the legal concepts and are ready to file a case, please read and follow the steps below: